mattjr/syntheticcv/readme.md

 # References and links

+the code use to call from python the generation of the depth map using the patched version of megapov as been inspired from following the example from [here](http://devernay.free.fr/vision/focus/office/)

-synthetic office and living room images + depth [here](http://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html) the paper describing the image generation process can be found [here](http://www.doc.ic.ac.uk/~ahanda/VaFRIC/icra2014.pdf) it has been generated wit POVray http://www.povray.org/ improved version of thes synthetic data with additional what can be found [here](http://redwood-data.org/indoor/dataset.html) explaination on how to create a camera paramterized as usually done in computer vision in povray in [here](http://www.inf.u-szeged.hu/projectdirs/kepaf2011/pdfs/S07_02.pdf) getting data from http://robotvault.bitbucket.org/ but there is no texture for now...
+There are synthetic office and living room images + depth [here](http://www.doc.ic.ac.uk/~ahanda/VaFRIC/iclnuim.html)

+the paper describing the image generation process can be found [here](http://www.doc.ic.ac.uk/~ahanda/VaFRIC/icra2014.pdf) it has been generated wit POVray http://www.povray.org/

+improved version of thes synthetic data with additional what can be found [here](http://redwood-data.org/indoor/dataset.html)

+explaination on how to create a camera paramterized as usually done in computer vision in povray in [here](http://www.inf.u-szeged.hu/projectdirs/kepaf2011/pdfs/S07_02.pdf) getting data from http://robotvault.bitbucket.org/ but there is no texture for now...